alvarogarcia7/haskell-simple-sessions/README.md

 ### A new session

-Copy the folder `skeleton` into a new one and modify the `.cabal` file, the main file on `src` and the import on the tests
+  1. Copy the folder `skeleton` into a new one
+  1. modify the `.cabal` file, the main file on `src` and the import on the tests

 ### See also